 We run our own Pilot Academy which provides financial support, including partial sponsorship, to motivated cadets during their initial training.
 Pilot Academy cadets who successfully graduate from the programme can begin their employment at Wizz Air as Pilot Trainees.

-Celebrating perspectives from every corner of the world is at the heart of our business at WIZZ, and with 90 nationalities across 38 base countries, we’re proud of our truly global footprint.
-We’re also committed to ensuring gender diversity in the workplace, with 49% female and 51% male employees and Women of WIZZ, which has been introduced to achieve significantly higher women representation in pilot positions within the next decade.
+Celebrating perspectives from every corner of the world is at the heart of our business at WIZZ, and with 93 nationalities across 35 base countries, we’re proud of our truly global footprint.
+We’re also committed to ensuring gender diversity in the workplace, with 48% female and 52% male employees and Women of WIZZ, which has been introduced to achieve significantly higher women representation in pilot positions within the next decade.
 In support of this aspiration, the She Can Fly Programme was launched on 8 March 2023 on International Women’s Day with a firm commitment to provide a unique, simple, and financially accessible path to becoming a commercial pilot at Wizz Air.
 The programme has envisioned to support female candidates as a requirement to increase women’s flight deck crew diversity well above the current average 5 per cent in the industry.
 Wizz Air is committed to bringing down gender stereotypes and supporting gender equality within this profession too.

 We continuously monitor and assess the risk of fatigue to guarantee safe flight operations.
 Our Crew Management system incorporates fatigue-related information into its decision-making to improve the identification of fatigue risk.

 We introduced the industry’s first ever Cabin Crew to Captain Program to help aspiring WIZZ Cabin Crew turn their dreams into reality through extensive financial, travel and accommodation support, as well as a tailored work and study schedule.
 By breaking down a number of key barriers, we strive to support ambitious crew members on their journey to the flight deck.

 WIZZ People Council